Charts¶

 Customize chart appearance:

-charts: styled_chart: query: queries.sales type: bar x: month y: total_revenue style: palette: "category10" # Color scheme legend: disable: false # Show legend (default) axis: grid: hidden: false # Show grid lines background: "#f8fafc" # Chart background fill
+charts: styled_chart: query: queries.sales type: bar x: month y: total_revenue style: palette: "category10" # Color scheme legend: visible: true # Show legend (default) axis: grid: visible: true # Show grid lines background: "#f8fafc" # Chart background fill

 Style options: